 Beyond the basics, each type of card has its own pros and cons.
 Exploring the details of both can help you determine the best card for your business.

-The Credit CARD Act, which caps late fees and includes other protections for consumer credit cards, doesn’t apply to business credit cards.
+The CARD Act (Credit Card Accountability, Responsibility, and Disclosure Act), which caps late fees and includes other protections for consumer credit cards, doesn’t apply to business credit cards.

 What Is a Business Charge Card?